Drawing movement is challenging, but will help you make more interesting drawings

 When you're drawing in the safety of your home, there isn't a sense of urgency or spontaneity to your drawings.
 Sketching on location is a great approach to give your work a more spontaneous and energetic feeling.
 Just as we talked about in the previous step, leave your pencils and erasers at home.
 Drawing only with inky pens, markers, and watercolors on location.

-So pick a location and push yourself to draw movement in as many scenarios as you can in just a few short hours.
+So pick an artistic location and push yourself to draw movement in as many scenarios as you can in just a few short hours.
 Spend no longer than 5 minutes on each drawing.
 Any longer you're going to focus too much on drawing all the details.
 Which will end up giving your work a static feeling.
 Remember, we're trying to practice drawing movement.

 Doing this will force you to draw your ideas quickly.
 And with spontaneity.
 This will result in drawings that convey movement and energy.